GoDzM4TT3O/dotfiles/README.md

 ### Mount
 Choose which disk/partition to mount and where to mount it.

-### Randomwall
-Random wallpaper.
-This script runs each time i3 starts, and waits 3 minutes to choose a random wallpaper from `~/wallpapers`.

 ### Randomwall-now
-Immediately choose a random wallpaper from `~/wallpapers` without waiting.
+Immediately choose a random wallpaper from `~/wallpapers`.

-### Rss Add
-Add an RSS feed to Newsboat.

 ### Umount
 Unmount a disk/partition.